fac22/week5-AS/README.md

 ## Get started

-Install the dependencies...
+Clone the repo

-clone the repo
+Install the dependencies

 ```bash
 npm install
 ```

-...then start the server
+Then start the server

 ```bash
 npm run dev